 - History of lung surgery or major abdominal surgery

-- Lymphedema in the limb(s) that you’re using to do resistance or strength training exercises
+- Lymphedema (swelling caused by a lymph node blockage) in the limb(s) that you’re using to do resistance or strength training exercises

 - I haven’t been active in a very long time.
 Start at a comfortable level and add a little more activity as you go along.
 Choose something you like to do.
 Many people find walking helps them get started.
 Before you know it, you will be doing more each day.
 Some people also find that getting active with a friend makes it easier to get started.